NVIDIA-Merlin/NVTabular/HowItWorks.md

 The second phase of operations is the transform phase, which uses the statistics created earlier to modify the dataset, transforming the data.
 Notably we allow for the application of transforms not only during the modification of the dataset, but also during dataloading, with plans to support the same transforms during inference.

 With the release of v0.4, we are extending our preprocessing and feature engineering workflows to be directed graphs of operators applied onto user defined groups of columns.
-Defining this graph is decoupled from the Workflow class, and let our users easily define complicated graphs of operations on their own custom defined sets of columns.
+Defining this graph is decoupled from the Workflow class, and lets our users easily define complicated graphs of operations on their own custom defined sets of columns.
 Our Workflow is changed to adopt a similar API to that found with transformers in [scikit-learn](https://scikit-learn.org/stable/data_transforms.html): statistics will be calculated with a ‘fit’ method and applied with a ‘transform’ method.
 The NVTabular Dataset object is extended to handle both input and output of datasets with the ‘transform’ method of the workflow  taking an input Dataset and returning as output a transformed Dataset.

-An op can be applied to a ColumnGroup from an overloaded >> operator, which in turn returns a new ColumnGroup, which further Operators can be applied on top of (see example below).
+An op can be applied to a ColumnGroup from an overloaded >> operator, which returns a new ColumnGroup that more Operators can be applied to (see example below).
 A ColumnGroup is a list of string column names, and the operators work on every column in the ColumnGroup.

 In this example, CONT_COLUMNS represents a group of columns for continuous features.
 We can apply multiple ops basically by chaining the operators to CONT_COLUMNS to obtain transformed continuous features.